danielrs/marquee/README.md

 The lexer and parser follow most of the rules outlined at *CommonMark*, however, some parsing stills needs polishing:

-1. Lists items and Blockquotes don't include *blocks* one *blank line* away.
-They just are parsed as new blocks at the root level.

-2. Raw HTML parsing; nothing implemented until now.
+1. Raw HTML parsing; nothing implemented until now.

-3. Optimize the parser for less backtracking.
+2. Optimize the parser for less backtracking.

 ### Structure of the library